nzlosh/err-stackstorm/docs/configuration.rst

     "api_auth.user.password", "Errbot's password to authenticate with StackStorm."
     "api_auth.token", "Errbot's user token to authenticate with StackStorm.
 Used instead of a username/password pair."
     "api_auth.apikey", "Errbot API key to authenticate with StackStorm.
 Used instead of a username/password pair or user token."
     "timer_update", "Unit: seconds.
-Default is 60.
-Interval to test if err-stackstorm's user token is valid."
+Default: 60.
+Interval for err-stackstorm to the user token is valid."
     "rbac_auth.standalone", "Standalone authentication."
     "rbac_auth.clientside", "Clientside authentication, a chat user will supply StackStorm credentials to err-stackstorm via an authentication page."
     "rbac_auth.clientside.url", "Url to the authentication web page."
+    "session_ttl", "Unit: seconds.
+Default: 3600.
+The time to live for a authentication session."
+    "user_token_ttl", "Unit: seconds.
+Default: 86400.
+The time to live for a StackStorm user token."
-    "secrets_store.cleartext", "Use the in memory store."
+    "secrets_store.cleartext", "Use the in-memory store."